Siddharth-2954/summerinternship2024_D23IT177/README.md

   - Resolved the product image error and ensured that images are now displaying properly
   - Understanding of React components and started applying them in the project
   - Updated the expense management system based on the review

+### ╰┈➤ Day 4: Component Integration and UI Enhancement
+- **Tasks :**
+  - Practiced creating new React components and integrating them into the project
+  - Worked on enhancing the user interface of the product management system with Bootstrap CSS
+  - Continued reviewing and making changes to both the expense management and product management systems